"The Love of Objects"

 But maybe, if I had a place of my own, a house, I would have put up shelves and assembled all the things I ever owned in visible storage.
 I would have walked along the shelves every evening touching the smooth surface of a wooden matryoshka or turn the volume button of an antique radio.

 In Rilke’s Malte, the mother enters his room at night with a lamp to say goodnight.
 Her presence returns every object in the room to its rightful place.
 “Don’t be afraid”, she says, “it’s me.”

 Don’t be afraid.

 My earliest nightmare has been the cushion dream.
-I am wrapped way too tight into a big blanket, around me a sea of cushions, more blankets.
+I am wrapped way too tight in a big blanket, around me a sea of cushions and more blankets.
 I have to fold them.
 Tidy them up.
 But it’s too much.
 It is just too much.

 But I had the mountain.
 When I was standing at the top I could see the river, the zoo with its animal noises and smells, even my school.
 These funny trees were growing there.
 I called them monkeybread trees – I don’t know why.
 I climbed the trees and sat among the branches.
 I was always in expectation of something big waiting for me.
 I knew: The mountain would take care of me.
 One day I found a bird’s nest in the leaves.
 It was made of pine needles, moss and birch bark.
 It was the most perfect little thing I ever saw.